Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface-frontend/plans/u-lecturer-interface-03-show-specific-course.md

 ## Description

-A specific course can be selected on the courses view to show up the details and edit it in the specific view.
+A specific course can be selected on the courses view to show and edit its details.

 ## Precondition